 Pancrease MT 20 Side Effects

-Note: This page contains side effects data for the generic drug pancrelipase.
-It is possible that some of the dosage forms included below may not apply to the brand name Pancrease MT 20.
+Note: This document contains side effect information about pancrelipase.
+Some of the dosage forms listed on this page may not apply to the brand name Pancrease MT 20.

 For the Consumer

-As well as its needed effects, pancrelipase (the active ingredient contained in Pancrease MT 20) may cause some unwanted effects.
+Along with its needed effects, pancrelipase (the active ingredient contained in Pancrease MT 20) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blood in the urine

 - joint pain

 - swelling of the feet or lower legs

 With powder dosage form or powder from opened capsules- if breathed in